jayposs/bobb/readme.md

 From DuckDB 1.0.0 announcement:
 There are now over 300 000 lines of C++ engine code, over 42 000 commits and almost 4 000 issues were opened and closed again.

-I would assume MySQL, PostgreSQL, and MongoDB are much larger.

 Checking MongoDB on Github (the underlying key-value engine, WiredTiger, is separate project):
  -mongo/src/mongo/ - 24 sub folders
  -mongo/src/mongo/db - aprox 400 files + 28 sub folders